 Photo credit: Roxanne Best

-Chanelle Carlin is Your Celebrant for LifeTM.
-She is an ordained minister, professional wedding officiant, author, gratitude coach, self-care coach and owner of Chanelle Carlin Weddings, LLC.
-Chanelle believes that life and love should be celebrated every minute.
-She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement at Lake Chelan and throughout the naturally beautiful Pacific Northwest and celebrates all the special moments that matter in their lives.
-She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
+Chanelle Carlin is Your Celebrant for Life.
+She is an ordained minister, professional wedding officiant, coach, and owner of Chanelle Carlin Weddings, LLC.
+Believing that life and love should be celebrated every minute, she collaborates with couples who’ve already started building the foundations of their relationship over the years and are now ready to venture forth into marriage with a custom, memorable (for all the right reasons) elopement/intimate wedding ceremony.
+While Chanelle works throughout the Pacific Northwest and Ireland primarily, she gladly travels to wherever her couples prefer to marry.
+As their Celebrant for Life, Chanelle also celebrates all the special milestones and moments that matter in each of her couples’ lives.
+She lives with her family in rural Okanogan County, Washington, USA, and totally LOVES her life.
 You can visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.

-REFLECTIONS FROM AN AUTUMN WEDDING AT ROBERTS MANSION IN SPOKANE, WASHINGTON – BY CHANELLE CARLIN, WASHINGTON STATE OFFICIANT AND YOUR CELEBRANT FOR LIFE
+AN INTIMATE AUTUMN “BOHO” STYLE FAMILY WEDDING AT ROBERTS MANSION & URBAN ESTATE IN SPOKANE, WASHINGTON – BY CHANELLE CARLIN, SPOKANE OFFICIANT AND YOUR CELEBRANT FOR LIFE

-An intimate family wedding at Roberts Mansion in Spokane, Washington.
+An intimate family wedding at Roberts Mansion & Urban Estate in Spokane, Washington.
 PC Abby Muir Photography

 Reflections from your Officiant

-Each wedding is so special to me and always stands out in my memory for a few reasons…first and foremost is the relationship I’ve been honored to build with the couple.
-After that are the truly beautiful venues and wedding teams I’m fortunate to work with and one or two memories from the day.
-Here are my personal reflections from this day… September 12, 2021.
+Each wedding is so special to me and always stands out in my memory for a few reasons.
+First, and foremost, is the relationship I’ve been honored to build with the couple.
+There is no wedding ceremony without them.
+After that are the truly beautiful venues these amazing weddings take place – case in point, the gorgeous, historic Roberts Mansion & Urban Estate in Spokane, Washington.
+Finally, there are the truly exceptional wedding professionals that I’m fortunate to work with.
+Here are some of my favorite reflections from this sweet, intimate family wedding.

 Austyn and Marisa – their day…

-The day of their wedding was a gorgeous autumn day in Eastern Washington…beautiful sunshine and not too hot.
-The venue is an 120+ year old historic mansion located in the Brown’s Addition of Spokane, Washington and has a stunning, walled garden (back yard) perfect for weddings that need a little shade and privacy.
+The day of their wedding was a gorgeous September day in Eastern Washington…beautiful sunshine and not too hot.
+The venue, Roberts Mansion, is a 120+ year old historic mansion located in the Brown’s Addition of Spokane, Washington.
+It has a stunning, walled garden (back yard) perfect for elopements, weddings and other events that need a little shade and privacy.
+Marisa had always wanted to have a wedding here.

-Roberts Mansion, Spokane, Washington.
+Roberts Mansion & Urban Estate, Spokane, Washington.
 PC Abby Muir Photography.

-The ceremony arbor in the walled back garden at Roberts Mansion, Spokane.
+The ceremony arbor in the walled back garden at Roberts Mansion & Urban Estate, Spokane.
 PC Abby Muir Photography.

 There were actually several things that stood out to me during this ceremony and because I couldn’t choose just one, I decided to include all the ones that are STILL standing out in my mind.

-First, the incredible detail and beautiful design and decoration of this wedding.
-Marisa’s mom worked with Denise, the Coordinator at the Roberts Mansion to transform the event space into a beautiful, romantic, “boho” paradise.
-The couple had chosen gorgeous autumnal colors of forest green, rust and purple as their colors and the wedding party (and most of the guests) dressed thematically.
-The effect was truly beautiful.
+First, the incredible detail and beautiful design and decoration of this wedding still stand out to me.
+Marisa’s mom worked with the Coordinator at the Roberts Mansion to transform the event space from a lush, shaded back yard into a beautiful, romantic, “boho” paradise.
+The couple had chosen gorgeous autumn colors of forest green, rust and purple as their colors and the wedding party (and most of the guests) dressed in those colors.
+The effect was truly beautiful and felt just like fall in the Pacific Northwest.

-Forest green, burnt orange and purple boho-style floral arrangement.
+Forest green, burnt orange and purple boho-style floral arrangement at an autumn Roberts Mansion & Urban Estate wedding.
 PC Abby Muir Photography

-An autumn themed, family-style banquet table designed by Marisa’s Mom.
+An autumn-themed, family-style banquet table designed by Marisa’s Mom in the walled garden at Roberts Mansion & Urban Estate.
 PC Abby Muir Photography.

-As the wedding started, the guests were seated, the groom, Austyn was in his spot waiting for his beautiful Marisa.
+As the wedding started, the guests were seated.
+The groom, Austyn was in his spot waiting for his beautiful Marisa.
 Standing behind him, I could see and feel his nerves as well as the tears of joy as she was escorted up the aisle.
-Once his best friend and future wife arrived in front of him, they held hands, closed their eyes, we grounded everyone in the moment and then they were ready…they both had tears in their eyes and the very biggest of smiles.
+Once his best friend and future wife arrived in front of him, they held hands and closed their eyes.
+I grounded everyone in the moment and then they were ready.
+They both had tears in their eyes and the very biggest of smiles.
 Talk about a joyful moment for everyone!

-Tears and Smiles all around.
+Tears of Joy and smiles all around at Roberts Mansion & Urban Estate.
 PC Abby Muir Photography.

-As the ceremony progressed, Marisa and Austyn shared their personal vows and exchanged rings with each other.
+As the ceremony progressed, Marisa and Austyn shared their heart-felt, personal vows and exchanged wedding rings with each other.

-Austyn shares his vows with his beloved Marisa.
+Austyn shares his vows with his beloved Marisa at Roberts Mansion & Urban Estate wedding.
 PC Abby Muir Photography.

-Just as we were getting ready to pronounce them married and have them kiss, a late guest arrived and walked straight through the wedding party and up the aisle, taking center stage…
+Just as we were getting ready to pronounce Austyn and Marisa married and have them kiss, a late guest arrived and walked straight through the wedding party and up the aisle, taking center stage…

 A tardy guest.
 PC Abby Muir Photography